mailcow/mailcow-dockerized-docs/docs/u_e-postfix-disable_sender_verification.md

+## New guide

+Edit a mailbox and select "Allow to send as *".

+For historical reasons we kept the old and deprecated guide below:

+## Deprecated guide

 This option is not best-practice and should only be implemented when there is no other option available to achieve whatever you are trying to do.

 Simply create a file `data/conf/postfix/check_sasl_access` and enter the following content.
 This user must exist in your installation and needs to authenticate before sending mail.